Frequency-agile lasers for photonic sensing

 The unique selling points (USP) of the platform are:

-• Based on photonic integrated circuit technology that is scalable, flexible, and reconfigurable.
+- Based on photonic integrated circuit technology that is scalable, flexible, and reconfigurable.

-• Extremely high performance in terms of optical coherence and frequency agility.
+- Extremely high performance in terms of optical coherence and frequency-agility.

+The technology is based on a patented approach that combines ultra-low loss photonic integrated circuits based on silicon nitride with MEMS technology, as used in wireless technology.
 This approach addresses the need for low-noise laser sources in multiple domains of photonic sensing, including:

-• Distributed fiber optic sensing (DFOS).
+- Distributed fiber optic sensing (DFOS)

-• Coherent laser ranging (FMCW LiDAR).
+- Coherent laser ranging (FMCW LiDAR)

 Consortium and Commercialization

 The consortium includes companies in fiber sensing, LiDAR, as well as in the development of industrial manufacturing tools.
-The results will be commercialized by the involvement of SMEs in fiber sensing and a dedicated startup to bring hybrid integrated frequency-agile low noise lasers to the market.
+The results will be commercialized through the involvement of SMEs in fiber sensing and a dedicated startup to bring hybrid integrated frequency-agile low noise lasers to the market.

 Financiële details & Tijdlijn